 Industry is finally catching up on the potential of machine learning for predictive analysis.
 But data scientists faced with a prediction challenge (demand prediction, predictive maintenance, churn prediction…) usually favor one of two equally inadequate approaches:

 - Conventional modeling: « If I train, validate and test my Random Forest like I did in school, I will be OK ».

 - Misguided sophistication: « LSTM networks are natively sequential!
 Let’s kick ass with the latest advances in deep learning ».

-We have explained elsewhere why conventional modeling doesn’t work with time series.
+We have described elsewhere why conventional modeling doesn’t work with time series.
 The goal of this article is to explain why the second approach doesn’t work either - why deep learning doesn't work for most industrial prediction challenges.

 There are three main reasons for that.

 - Deep learning models are not sequential.
 Their internal parameters don't update sequentially.

 - Training deep learning models requires much more data than most industrial processes generate.